telicent-oss/telicent-lib/docs/error-handling.md

 ```

 This will create a message in the dead letter queue topic on Kafka with the initial input record as the message's
-body.
-Additionally, the exception message will be present in a `Dead-Letter-Reason` header and the offset of the record
+body and all original headers intact.
+Additionally, the exception message will be present in a `Dead-Letter-Reason`
-will be present in the `Dead-Letter-Offset` header.
+header and the offset of the record will be present in the `Dead-Letter-Offset` header.

 ### Manually managing a Dead Letter Queue with a mapper

 It is possible to manually configure and manage a dead letter queue.
 This is required when using
-a mapper with a target that is not a `KafkaSink`.
+a mapper or projector with a source that is not a `KafkaSource`.

-You must initialise your own sink and provide that to the mapper.
-The sink does not have to be
+You must initialise your own sink to the dead letter queue and provide that to the mapper or projector.
-of the same class as the mapper's target sink, but it must extend the `DataSink` base class.
+The sink does not have to be of the same type as the mapper's target sink or source, but it must extend the
+`DataSink` base class.

 ```python
 my_dlq = MySink()